 Although it’s a rather unconventional use of the travel credit, you can apply it toward long and expensive rides.
 Because at least 10,000 Barclays Arrival miles must be redeemed toward a statement credit on travel purchases, this might not work for everyone.
 However, if you end up in a situation where public transportation is no longer running in a city you’re not familiar with, your hotel (or Airbnb) is 40 miles away and the ride-sharing prices are surging during last-call hours, it might be the only option to get to your accommodations.
 Enter your card number in the app and use the credit in case of an emergency.

 If you book a lot of sightseeing tours when you travel to new places, you can easily reduce your final bill by applying Arrivals miles.
 Viator.com specializes in selling sightseeing packages, tours and activities in cities worldwide.
 The best part is, all purchases through the website code as travel, which makes it that much easier to afford that snorkeling trip in Hawaii, a glacier walk in New Zealand, or visit to Chichen Itza in Mexico.

-A minimum redemption is 10,000 points (good for $100), and 5 percent of your points are credited back to your account for a future redemption.
-The card earns 2x points per dollar on all purchases, so there’s no need to keep track of bonus categories.
-The annual fee of $89 is waived the first year.
+A minimum redemption is 10,000 points (good for $100), and the card earns 2x points per dollar on all purchases, so there’s no need to keep track of bonus categories.
+The annual fee of $150 is waived the first year.
 The points do not expire as long as an account remains open.